 If you really want to go about changing your life, adopt a zero-tolerance policy toward your inner critic.
 When you notice that you’re starting to attack yourself, interrupt that thinking without question.
 Don’t let yourself argue or mull it over in your mind.
 Just remind yourself that these are just critical inner thoughts and that it is never appropriate to have a mean, taunting, or nasty attitude toward yourself.
-Catch on to the triggers that ignite this negative thinking: Remember, your “voices” can be subtle and pick on things that have some reality or areas in which you are weak.
-Be careful of thoughts that that sound friendly or seductive—“Don’t bother to exercise today.
-You deserve a break"; "Just stay at the office a little longer.
-Work is what you do best"; "You can spend time with your family some other time.”
+Catch on to the triggers that ignite this negative thinking: Remember, your “voices” can be subtle and pick on things that are only partially rooted in reality or areas in which you are weak.
+Be careful of thoughts that sound friendly or seductive—“Don’t bother to exercise today.
+You deserve a break," "Just stay at the office a little longer.
+Work is what you do best," or "You can spend time with your family some other time.”

 Don't be fooled by the voices—they are not acting in your interest!